mjhorvath/Datsville/readme.md

 ## Legal disclaimer

-LEGO® is a trademark of the LEGO Group, which does not sponsor, authorize, or endorse this project.
+LEGO&reg; is a trademark of the LEGO Group, which does not sponsor, authorize, or endorse this project.